esp8266/Arduino/readme.txt

 status bar when the serial monitor is running instead of from the Tools menu.
 Pressing enter within the serial monitor edit box no longer appends a newline to the message sent to the board.
+Included the Wire (TWI) library from Wiring.
+Updated the reference.

 0005 - 2006.09.26